jackywu/tsviewer/README.md

 # tsviewer
-View tsk file line by line with header in json/dict mode
+view tsv file line by line with header in json/dict mode